kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 ## VPC

 VPC is a private subsection of AWS that you control, in which you can place AWS resources (such as EC2 instances and databases).
 It's your private data center inside AWS platform.
+By default it prevent communication with outside world

 IPv4 addresses are running out and Amazon allocates private IP addresses for VPC and sub networks.
 When requests leave VPC, they get public IP addresses via .

+To enable setting DNS names, you need to enable it in VPC

 VPC **Tenancy** allows to bind concrete VPC to concrete hardware.